a-torgovitsky/ivhandbookReplication/README.md

 ## Replicating

 The following code replicates what is reported in the paper.
-There may be minor differences in the Card application due to randomness in the bootstrap for the propensity score weighting estimates and randomness in the sample splits for the double/debiased machine learning (DDML) estimates.
+There may be minor differences for some standard errors that are bootstrapped and for the double/debiased machine learning (DDML) estimates, which are stochastic because of sample splitting.

 ```r
 library(ivhandbookReplication)